-BLS for Health Care Provider Course: Students must also submit evidence of satisfactory completion of the American Heart Association BLS for Health Care Provider Course upon admission into the Nursing Program and must maintain their BLS Health Care Provider status.
-Copies of American Heart Association Cards will be maintained in the student's records and are good for two years.
-Failure to do so will result in the student's dismissal from the course until documentation is provided.
+American Heart Association Basic Life Support: Students must also submit evidence of satisfactory completion of the American Heart Association Basic Life Support Course upon admission into the Nursing Program and must maintain their Basic Life Support status throughout the program.
+Failure to do so will result in the student's suspension from clinical until documentation is provided.
+Refer to attendance policy for clinical absences.